WORKPLACE CHALLENGES NEED TIMELY AND REAL-WORLD LEGAL SOLUTIONS

 Walter B. Prince

-In 2013, we achieved a significant victory in a non-competition enforcement action (in Massachusetts Superior Court and in the Massachusetts Appeals Court) for our client, a major Cambridge-based biotech company.
+We achieved a significant victory in a non-competition enforcement action (in the Massachusetts Appeals Court) for our client, a major Cambridge-based biotech company.